moechofe/lowresrmx/asset.dev/manual.md

 **Particles:**

-TODO: redo it

-> Work-in-progress: everything will changes
+> **Work in progress:** The particle system is under development and everything is subject to change.

 The particles library reuses sprites to make them appear, disappear, change their character data, and move them across the screen.